cark/clojure-win-cli-wrap/README.md

 ```
 clj -Sdeps '{:deps {viebel/klipse-repl {:mvn/version "0.2.3"}}}' -m klipse-repl.main
 ```
 ## Language choice
 This project uses the Nim programming language, version 0.19.0.
-I'm certainly not dead set on this language, but I find it easy to write and read, and it produces small, stand alone, garbage collected, binary files.
-This program is very small, so there is no issue with rewriting it in any language.
+I'm certainly not dead set on this language, but I find it easy to write and read.
+It produces small, stand alone, garbage collected binary files.
+This program is tiny, so there is no issue with rewriting it in any language.
 ## Testing
 The test.cmd file tests the parsing/escaping routines
 ## Compiling
-Just run the compile.cmd file to test, then produce both executables.
+Run the compile.cmd file to test, then produce both executables.
 ## What's this base64 thing in the code?
 In order to avoid encountering more quotes/doublequotes escaping issues, we're using the -EncodedCommand of powershell.
 This takes a base64 command.
-The downside is that this may trigger anti-virus softwares.
+The downside is that this may trigger some anti-virus softwares (though this wasn't reported to me yet).
 ## License
 Copyright (c) Sacha De Vos and contributors.
 All rights reserved.